Axway/flowmanager/docs/parameters.md

 # Parameters

-All active Environment variables/parameters for FlowManager, including all the services required to run.
+All active Environment variables/parameters for Flow Manager, including all the services required to run.

 ## Application